gbzarelli/pgen/README.md

 # PGen (building... learning GO Lang...)

-Protocol generator API in GO.
+Unrepeatable Protocol generator API in GO.

 The PGen is a microservice created to generate service protocols for any type of services.
 These protocols are readable so that people can easily record